 #2: Be consistent about paying child support

 Courts and judges see your child support obligation as a way of supporting and showing interest in your child.
 Making these payments consistently and on time is a great way to show a judge your level of investment and commitment.
-If your income has changed or you find yourself struggling to keep up with payments, you may be able to request a modification.
+If your income has changed or you find yourself struggling to keep up with payments, you may be able to request a modification of court orders.
 Even if your child support arrangement is informal, keep records that prove you’ve been paying your spouse.

 #3: Create a comfortable space for your child in your home

 The court will inquire about your ability to provide for your son or daughter — and living arrangements are a big factor.
 If you’re going to have custody of your child, he or she will need their own space in your new living quarters.
 Even if you’ve downgraded to a small one-bedroom apartment, you should still do your best to partition off a part of it to make your child feel at home in a new place.

 #4: Speak with a lawyer or other fathers who have earned child custody